gridclub/GRiD-Constitution/constitution.md

 ### Section E: Vacancy

 If a vacancy occurs in the office of Chairperson, the other Chairperson shall assume the office for the remainder of the term and vacancies in any other office shall be filled by a special election.

+### Section F: Special Elections

+In the case of a vacancy in the board, special elections will take place on a date agreed upon by a simple majority of remaining board members.
+Members shall be notified at least 2 weeks in advance of the nominations for the special election.
+Voting shall be open via on-line ballot for the week following the nomination period, with candidates assuming their board positions immediately upon election.

 ## ARTICLE IV:  DUTIES OF OFFICERS